Board of Trustees Policies

 - Gifts that require State approval;

-- To approve the appointment of the Director of Audit and Consulting Services; review auditing proposals, select the external auditors and approve the University's contract with the external auditors.
+- To approve the appointment of the Chief Audit Executive; review auditing proposals, select the external auditors and approve the University's contract with the external auditors.
 The Board will receive and accept summaries of internal audit and compliance reports.

 - To approve the naming of buildings, grounds and other identifiable physical features of the University, or to revoke such names.